juliaglz/barrier-options-simulation/README.md

 ### 📄 Report Summary

-The accompanying PDF file `BARrier_options.pdf` contains the full report for this project.
+The accompanying PDF file `Barrier_options.pdf` contains the full report for this project.
 The primary objective of this practical work is to investigate the numerical challenges in simulating **path-dependent options**, particularly focusing on **barrier options**.
 The report addresses several key goals:

 1. Deriving and solving boundary value problems for down-and-out European call options, comparing these with vanilla calls.
 2. Implementing **Euler–Maruyama simulations** to study weak convergence in both Gaussian and non-Gaussian settings.